JetBrains-Research/reflekt/README.md

 configurations["implementation"].extendsFrom(reflektConfiguration)
 ```
-Also, this library should contain a special file `ReflektMeta`.
-The last point means the library
+Also, this library should contain a specific file called `ReflektMeta` to store additional
-should use Reflekt with the following configuration:
+meta information.
+To enable it, the library should use Reflekt with the following configuration:
 ```kotlin
 reflekt {
     // Enable or disable Reflekt plugin